Verbs are one of the large open classes of words

 The conjugation of a verb determines how the verb is inflected

-Spanish verbs change according to person, tense and mood
+Italian verbs change according to person, tense and mood

-Spanish verbs are divided into three conjugations
+Italian verbs are divided into three conjugations

 A Langbird level consists of many chapters and each chapter in turn consists of many exercises.
 Chapters and exercises are short so you can complete them quickly.
 How fast you go depends on your own results.
 The pace is speeded up for topics you already master, and slows down oif you make mistakes and need more time.

 Langbird is designed to be easy to use for absolute beginners as well as advanced university-level users.
-Practice with fast, simple exercises where you click on alternativa answers, or practice written and spoken Spanish and write answers.
+Practice with fast, simple exercises where you click on alternativa answers, or practice written and spoken Italian and write answers.

 Follow your results in real-time with the results monitor.
 Skip chapters and levels and repeat chapters as you wish by clicking selecting chapters or levels on the Langbird playing field.

-Spanish verbs are one of the classes of words that you practice
+Italian verbs are one of the classes of words that you practice

 The verbs in the exercises each have their own explanations